3rd-Eden/versions/README.md

   <dt>aliases</dt>
   <dd>
     <p>
-      In order to parallize the downloading of assets in the browser they should be spread accross multiple subdomains/domains.
+      In order to parallelize the downloading of assets in the browser they should be spread across multiple subdomains/domains.
 You can supply multiple origin servers that the client will use to distribute the assets.
     </p>